tmtfx/Brightnesser/Readme.md

 # Brightnesser

-A simple app that lets you control screen brightness.
+This simple app lets you control screen brightness under Haiku (if possible).
 It can be replicated to the Desktop.